4rg0n/songs-of-syx-mod-more-options/mod-sdk/src/main/java/com/github/argon/sos/mod/sdk/README.md

 ## [AbstractModSdkScript](AbstractModSdkScript.java)

 The `AbstractModSdkScript` contains some of the required functionality to make the Mod SDK work.
-You have to extend from it to make use of it.
+You **must** extend from it to make use of it.
+This class is some kind of **Main** entry point for your mod.
+It implements the game `script.SCRIPT` interface.
+The game will scan for classes having this interface, instantiate them and execute certain methods of it.

+Theoretically it is possible to have multiple classes implementing the `script.SCRIPT` interface in your mod.
+I didn't test this use case yet though :x

 ```java
 public class YourModScript extends AbstractModSdkScript {